jiajunchang2002g/Simple-blog-web-app-/README.md

 # Simple Blog Web App

-This is a simple blog web application built using Ruby on Rails for the backend and React with TypeScript for the frontend.
+This is a simple blog web application for my [School Winter Assignment](docs/CVWO_Assignment_2024.pdf) built using Ruby on Rails for the backend and React with TypeScript for the frontend.
 This project serves as a school winter assignment and demonstrates the integration of these technologies.

 ## Features